-The gem of the North East India, Sikkim is among the most popular holiday destinations in India.
-Nestled in the lap of the Himalayas, the fascinating state enjoys salubrious weather all through the year.
-Generally the best time to visit Sikkim falls in between months of March to June and from October to December.
-Summers are truly blissful as the temperatures are on the lower range, a pleasant escape from the heat and hustle-bustle of the plains and towns.
-Monsoon is a sheer thrill of nature and generally avoided.
-Come winter and snow blankets the town and the mountains.
-To make plans for holiday in Sikkim peruse the details of the weather in Sikkim.
+Summers are blissful as the temperatures are in the lower range (24°C to 45°C), making Sikkim a pleasant escape from the heat and hustle-bustle of the plains and towns.
+Monsoon is a sheer thrill of nature and is generally avoided.
+Winter comes, and snow blankets the state and the mountains with average temperatures ranging from 10°C to 27°C. To make plans for a holiday in Sikkim, peruse the weather details in Sikkim.

 Summer: April to June

-The most beautiful season to plan a trip to North East India and especially Sikkim is summer.
-Temperatures lies between 5-25°C The fogs are long gone as are the bone-chilling winds and now the sun shines upon the land blessing with a spring in the step.
-Nathu La, the Tsogmo Lake and the locale sin the higher mountains become accessible for visitors.
+The ideal season to plan a trip to North East India, especially Sikkim, is summer.
+Temperatures lie between 5-25°C welcoming the summer sun and cool winds.
+The Tsomgo Lake and the locale in the higher mountains become accessible for visitors.

-The moderate temperatures result in flowing rivers that offers the ideal opportunity to go river rafting.
-The Teesta River offer the great opportunity to try out white water rafting navigating rapids that range from classification level 2 to 4.
-In addition of adventure, pilgrimage is also appealing.
-There are two hundred Buddhist monasteries, of which a visit to the Rumtek and Pemayangtse monasteries is to be definitely included in a trip to Sikkim.
+The moderate temperatures offer the ideal opportunity to go river rafting at the Teesta River.
+Furthermore, it offers the chance to try out white water rafting.
+In addition, pilgrimage is also thriving during summers in Sikkim.
+There are two hundred Buddhist monasteries, of which a visit to the Rumtek and Pemayangtse monasteries is to be included in a trip to Sikkim.

 Monsoon: July to September

-Rain clouds, mist and soothing showers arrive to Sikkim By July, enhancing its beauty beyond words, monsoon is a good time to visit only if you do not mind getting wet.
-Temi estate with its lush tea gardens and Kanchenjunga Mountain in the backdrop is beauty to enjoy the season.
-The Pang Lhabsol festival held around August or September has colorful celebrations with dances performed wearing colorful masks and costumes.
-To attend the fiesta, head to the Pemayangtse monastery.
+Rain clouds and rain showers arrive in Sikkim by July, making it a good time to visit Sikkim, only if you do not mind getting wet.
+With its tea gardens and Kanchenjunga Mountain in the backdrop, the Temi Estate is a beauty to enjoy the season.
+The Pang Lhabsol festival held around August or September has celebrations with dances performed wearing colorful masks and costumes.
+Head to the Pemayangtse Monastery to attend the fiesta.

 Winter: October to March

-Winter brings heavy snow to Sikkim along with many exciting festivals and treks.
-The Dzongri – Goecha La route, the 90 km ‘trek to Kanchenjunga’ is best attempted in October as the beauty of the North East Himalayas offers the thrill.
+Sikkim in winter receives heavy snow along with many exciting festivals and treks.
+You can go on the Dzongri – Goecha La route, the 90 km ‘trek to Kanchenjunga’ in October, to witness the beauty of the North East Himalayas.